quicwg/ops-drafts/draft-ietf-quic-manageability.md

   also present; on short header packets, the length of the destination connection ID is implicit.

-- payload length: the length of the payload after the long header, present on long headers.
+- length: the length of the remaining quic packet after the length field, present on long headers.
 This field is used to implement coalesced packets during the handshake (see {{coalesced}}).